 Establish and maintain your organisation’s culture

-In order to encourage collaboration and camaraderie among these two teams, schedule regular meetings, create standard processes and agree on mutually beneficial goals.
+In order to encourage collaboration and camaraderie among these two teams, you’ll need to schedule regular meetings, create standard processes, and agree on mutually beneficial goals.

 Clearly, when sales and marketing work as a dynamic duo, they pack a bigger punch and stand a better chance of success.

 How have you gotten your sales and marketing teams to work together?